 Which isn't to say these baked bars are a second choice option - we LOVE them!
 They are just sweet enough (using either honey or maple syrup), have great flavor, and are full of possible variations.
 I feel great feeding these to my family!

-But they do take just a bit longer, so I find myself going to the no-bake variety if I have all the ingredients.
+Even though they are baked, they are still chewy and these bars seem to stay fresher longer at room temperature than the no-bake variety, a plus for vacations.
+But they do take a little bit longer to make, so I find myself going to the no-bake variety if I have all the ingredients and limited time.

 Baked Chewy Granola Bars

-- 1/2 c. butter*
+- 1/2 cup butter*

 - 1 tsp. vanilla

-- 4-1/2 c. rolled oats
+- 4-1/2 cup rolled oats

-- 1 c. whole wheat or spelt flour
+- 1 cup whole wheat or spelt flour

-- 1/4 c. flax seed meal
+- 1/4 cup flax seed meal

-- 1 tsp. baking soda
+- 1 teaspoon baking soda